internetarchive/openlibrary/Quickstart.md

     The hash you see will be different that above.
 Just load that link and the user will be created in your dev instance.

+- During sign up, if you get an error "INPUT ERROR: K: FORMAT OF SITE KEY WAS INVALID", then it probably means reCAPTCHA has not been set up on your local dev environment.
+See "reCAPTCHA" below.

 ## :: Copying documents